Scholarships, Internships & Awards

 The Passaic Valley UNICO Chapter Italian Studies Award for Study Abroad

 The Passaic Valley UNICO Chapter offers one $1000 award to a student who will be participating in a study abroad program with an accredited institution, preferably the Montclair in Florence Program.
 Applicants should submit an academic transcript as well.
-The recipient will be invited to receive the award during a Passaic Valley UNICO scholarship dinner (attendance is required).
+The recipient will be invited to receive the award during an awards ceremony organized by the Passaic Valley UNICO Chapter (attendance is required).

 The District VII UNICO Chapter -- An Award for Excellence in Italian Studies